Wren Hall Nursing Home

 Anita Astle MBE

-Anita is the Company/Managing Director at Wren Hall Nursing Home.
+Anita is Registered Manager at Wren Hall Nursing Home.

 She trained as a Registered General Nurse in 1984 at the Nottingham School of Nursing, University Hospital, Nottingham.
 Qualifying in 1987, Anita worked as a Staff Nurse in the Burns Unit at Nottingham City Hospital before moving to Basildon and Thurrock Health Authority to undertake the English National Board (ENB) full-time course in Burns and Plastic Surgery Nursing.
 Upon completion of this course, she returned to Nottingham City Hospital to work in the Intensive Care Unit.
 She worked on this unit for two years before leaving in 1990 to run Wren Hall Nursing Home on a full-time basis.